okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Update your integration

-You can modify your published SSO integrations directly from the OIN Wizard.
+You can modify your published SSO integration from the OIN Wizard.

-> **Note:** Any published SSO integrations that were previously submitted through the OIN Manager have been migrated to the OIN Wizard and appear in the **Your OIN Integrations** dashboard.

-When you edit a published OIN integration, you need to test the SSO flow for the updated version and the published version for backwards compatibility.
-Testing the published version for backwards compatibility ensures that SSO to your app still works for customers who have already installed your OIN integration.
+When you edit a published OIN integration, test the SSO flow for the updated version and the published version for backwards compatibility.
+Testing the published version for backwards compatibility ensures that SSO to your app still works for customers who have already installed your published OIN integration.
 See [Update integration considerations](#update-integration-considerations) before you edit your published SSO integration.
 After you successfully test the updated and published versions of your integration, resubmit it to the OIN team.

+> **Note:** When you edit your published OIN integration, your previous PUBLISHED status and date are overwritten with the DRAFT status and current date.

 To update a previously published OIN integration: